I Remember HP

 Reliability was starting to become a big deal in the early 70’s.
 Computers were now becoming more visible to the end-user.
 ATM’s are a good example.
 These devices were just starting to come in to existence in the 70’s -- the banks loved them because they took the load off expensive local branches, and customers loved them because they didn’t have to go to the bank for routine transactions.
 But if the Bank of America had several hundred ATM’s hooked up to a central computer and that computer fails, all the ATM’s are down and the customers are not happy.
 In the old days of batch processing no one really knew if the computer failed -- it was hidden in the back office.
 But in the rapidly evolving on-line world computer reliability was starting to become a big issue.

-These two engineers came out of telecom.
-That is an industry that pioneered reliability.
-The telephone industry (back then there was only one U.S. phone company, affectionately known as “Ma Bell”) was paranoid about availability, even to the extent of having their own power generators rather than rely on the local utility.
+These two engineers came out of the telecommunications industry.
+Telco (back then there was only one U.S. phone company, affectionately known as “Ma Bell”) was paranoid about availability, even to the extent of having their own power generators rather than rely on the local utility.
 No matter how bad the storm was or how long your power was out, when you picked up the telephone you always got a dial tone.
 This didn’t happen by accident -- Ma Bell had been investing in redundancy for decades.

 However, deep inside I was highly skeptical.
 “Normal” people like me and Treybig just didn’t start companies.
 You had to be able to walk on water like “Bill and Dave”.
 Or at least that’s what I thought.
 Also, I was just 30 years old, a family guy with three small kids, and a rising star at HP -- at least in my own mind.
 I had visions of one day being a VP!
 But still, it was pretty harmless to spend a little time looking at this idea.